AngeloD2022/jsxer/README.md

 # Jsxer
 A faster decompiler for Adobe's (Legacy) ExtendScript binary format (*.jsxbin).

+> [!WARNING]
+> This project is currently being rewritten in Rust.
+Development is occurring on the `rust-rewrite` branch.

 ## Features
 * [x] Lifts JSXBIN back to JavaScript code.
 * [x] Jsxblind deobfuscation (experimental).